-Pulte Mortgage entered into a master repurchase agreement (the "Repurchase Agreement") in August 2023 that matures on August 14, 2024.
+In August 2023, Pulte Mortgage entered into a master repurchase agreement (the "Repurchase Agreement") in August 2023 that the Repurchase Agreement, which matures on August 14, 2024.
 The Repurchase Agreement replaced a substantially similar agreement that previously existed with different lenders.
-The maximum aggregate commitment under the Repurchase Agreement was \$560.0 million at September 30, 2023, and will increase to \$850.0 million during the seasonally high borrowing period from December 27, 2023 to January 15, 2024.
-Thereafter, the maximum aggregate commitment ranges from \$600.0 million to \$700.0 million.
+The maximum aggregate commitment under the Repurchase Agreement was \$560.0 million \$600.0 million at September 30, 2023 March 31, 2024, and will increase to \$850.0 million during the seasonally high borrowing period from December 27, 2023 to January 15, 2024.
+Thereafter, the maximum aggregate commitment ranges from \$600.0 million to \$700.0 million, on June 26, 2024, which continues until maturity.
 The Repurchase Agreement also contains an accordion feature that could increase the commitment by \$50.0 million above its active commitment level.
 Borrowings under the Repurchase Agreement are secured by residential mortgage loans available-for-sale.
 The Repurchase Agreement contains various affirmative and negative covenants applicable to Pulte Mortgage, including quantitative thresholds related to net worth, net income, and liquidity.
-At September 30, 2023, Pulte Mortgage had \$425.5 million outstanding at a weighted average interest rate of 7.01% and \$134.5 million of remaining capacity under the Repurchase Agreement.
-At December 31, 2022, Pulte Mortgage had \$586.7 million outstanding at a weighted average interest rate of 5.39% and \$213.3 million of remaining capacity under the prior agreement replaced by the Repurchase Agreement.
-Pulte Mortgage was in compliance with all of its covenants and requirements as of such dates.
+At September 30, 2023 March 31, 2024, Pulte Mortgage had \$425.5 million \$534.3 million outstanding at a weighted average weighted-average interest rate of 7.01% 7.13% and \$134.5 million \$65.7 million of remaining capacity under the Repurchase Agreement.
+At December 31, 2022 December 31, 2023, Pulte Mortgage had \$586.7 million \$499.6 million outstanding at a weighted average weighted-average interest rate of 5.39% 7.15%.

+and \$213.3 \$350.4 million of remaining capacity under the prior agreement replaced by the Repurchase Agreement.
+Pulte Mortgage was in compliance with all of its covenants and requirements as of such dates, March 31, 2024.